 Outbreak of war

 Like many other men his age, Christopher volunteered to serve in the military during the war.
 In November 1915 he was released by the Chief Constable of the Buckinghamshire Constabulary under the provisions of the Police (Emergency Provisions) Act 1915 for military service.
 Christopher enlisted in Aylesbury that same month.
 He would, at some point, have had to vacate the house, Crispin Villa, which came with his job.
+He was given a good send-off by the Working Men’s Club in Datchet, of which he was a member, which was reported in the following issue of Datchet Parish Magazine in December 1915.

 Home on leave